See MapTrack in action

 Benefits

-Summary: Accountability reinforces safe behaviour and cleaner audit trails.
+Summary: Accountability through digital check-in/check-out processes reinforces safe behavior and helps maintain cleaner audit trails, ensuring compliance.

 3. Implement Digital Inspections and Condition Reports